Best Email Signatures

 - *Brevity and errors aided and abetted by my beloved iPhone*

 - From my smartphone so please forgive any dumb mistakes.

 - [Name] sent the message. iPhone sent the typos.

-- Please excuse any tpyos as it was sent from my iPhone.
+- Please excuse any typos as it was sent from my iPhone.

 - Sent from my iPhone.
 Forgive the brevity, the typos and the lack of nuance.

-- Sent from mobile device, all error self-inflicted.
+- Sent from a mobile device, all error self-inflicted.

 Those were some tips that are bound to help you make the best email signatures but if you prefer the more direct option, a.k.a. lazing around while someone else does the business for you then here are some websites you can try out that make your signature for you: